Format of racing #

 Qualifying follows different rule sets, some lenient, some more strict.
 But in all each participant runs the qualifying laps on their own on an otherwise empty track.
 The starting grid is decided by the qualification results.

-For the SFL series, the number of laps is set to give a race duration of about 25 to 30 minutes, and some races might be set for a time limit rather than number of laps.
-Also there will be pit stop races where the setup deliberately has too little fuel to complete the race and a pit stop is required, opening up for more tactical play.
+For the Indy NXT series, the number of laps is set to give a race duration of about 30 minutes, and some races might be set for a time limit rather than number of laps.
+Also there will be pit stop races where the setup deliberately does not have sufficient fuel to complete the race and a pit stop is required, opening up for more tactical play.
 There are two separate sessions each race day, with separate points awards.
 The session with the most points will be used in the season points calculation.
 So a driver who has a mishap or makes a mistake in race one will have an opportunity to improve in race two.
 Or a good result in race one can replace a problematic second race.

 The oval series has a set number of laps, but duration varies with the number of full course yellows in the race.

-For the GT3 touring cars, the races are 40 minutes long with a mandatory pit stop.
-GT3s are hard on the tires, and both fuel saving and tire management play a part.
-Drivers are free to change cars during the season, and there are no drop weeks.
+For the GT3 touring cars, most races are 40 minutes long with a mandatory pit stop.
+Drivers are free to change cars during the season, and there are two drop weeks.

 Rules of conduct #